MatinH2004/LS_Core_Curriculum/RB_101/RB109_Assessment_Prep/code_explanation.md

 On the first line, local variable `a` is assigned to the String object `"Hello"`.
 On the next line, local variable `b` is assigned to the object referenced by variable `a`, which is the String object `"Hello"`.
 On the following line, `a` is reassigned to `'Goodbye'`.
 Next, we call the method `puts` and pass the reference of variable `a`, which then `'Goodbye'` is output, and `nil` is returned.
 On the next line, similarly, the call the method `puts` and pass in the object variable `b` is referencing, which outputs `"Hello"` and returns `nil`.

+This problem demonstrates the concept of variables as pointers; specifically the fact that more than one variable can point to the same object, and later be reassigned to a new object.

 ### Example 2

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?